 Rule 2 – planning ahead.
 I have a routine.
 I’ve worked out a plan that hopefully makes sure that I have a balanced and varied diet.
 My Rubber Chicken deserves (and will get) a blog post all of its own.
+[Edit – it did, and it has!!
+It’s here!!]
 I have fish at least once a week.
 I eat salads, and veggies, very little red meat, very little processed meat, not as much fruit as I should (I’m working on that), milk, cheese, eggs and yogurt.
 I have real butter, wholemeal bread, I avoid refined carbs, I have 3 proper meals a day, a lot of tea, the odd cup of coffee and an occasional biscuit.
 Be right back…

 Rule 3 – writing a shopping list (and sticking to it).
 I have a notepad in the kitchen, and when something gets close to running out I jot it down.
 Then I go through the cupboards and the fridge and the freezer to see what’s what, and what needs using up.
 It irritates the hell out of me if I have to throw food away.
 I compare my plan with what I’ve got in, and I only buy what I need.
 And I only buy what I need.
 But I also keep an eye out for the bargains.
 It only counts as a bargain if I would have been buying it anyway (like my 39p potatoes).
 If I buy something I don’t need, just because it’s cheap, it’s not a bargain – it’s still just something I don’t need.